Amuda: Amuda under PYD

 The end of government rule in July 2012 has resulted in a rejuvenation in Kurdish culture in Amuda.
 Following the departure of the Syrian Army, Kurdish flags could again be sold in its markets, and a large demand for traditional Kurdish clothing likewise appeared.
 While the town was still under government control, a Kurdish language center was opened in 2011, working under threat.
 Since the arrival of the YPG the center can operate safely, resulting in an overflow of students.
-In late 2012 Ronahi TV was founded, the only Syrian television channel that broadcasts in Kurdish.
+In late 2012 Ronahi TV was founded, the only Syrian television channel that broadcasts in Kurdish (Kurmanji).
 It has 50 employees, some of them Arabs, presenting "more than 25 political, cultural, and social programs in Kurdish and Arabic".

 In August 2015 a Swedish activist group from Malmö (Allt åt Alla) launched the "Rojava Electricity Project", a crowdfunding campaign on the site Indiegogo, to raise money for Amuda.
 The goal is to, in the span of 23 days, collect $23,000 to help repair the town's Swedish-made generators.
 An electricity crisis is growing in Rojava, and according to the local economic committee three of Amuda's five generators are not functioning.
 Once the generators have been fixed using the funds procured through the campaign, the estimate is that 1320 kW will be generated, and that 800 households that are currently cut off will receive 10 hours of electricity a day.

 Demographics

-In 2004 the population was 26,821, 95% of the inhabitants in the town are Kurds and the rest being Arabs and Assyrians.
+In 2004 the population was 26,821, 95% of the inhabitants of Amuda are ethnic Kurds, with a minority of Arabs and Assyrians.